 Basic benefits are provided as a substitute, while any income must be reported and will be calculated in the basic care benefits.
-With regard to spouses who also earn an income, as well as income that may have been gained in the context of detention (if the asylum seeker worked in the centre where they were held), other restrictions may arise.
-If a person marries, the spouse is actually responsible for maintenance, and the marriage certificate and income of the spouse must be presented to the authorities.
-Depending on the financial situation of the spouse, basic care benefits are granted, reduced or discontinued.
-In the case of longer periods of detention and a working activity while in detention, released asylum seekers receive a so-called release allowance, which is paid to the applicant and counted as an income.
+Regarding spouses who also earn an income, as well as income that may have been gained in the context of detention (if the asylum applicant worked in the centre where they were held), other restrictions may arise.
+If a person marries, the spouse is responsible for maintenance; the marriage certificate and income of the spouse must be presented to the authorities.
+Based on the financial situation of the spouse, basic care benefits may be granted, reduced, or discontinued.
+In the case of longer periods of detention and a working activity while in detention, released asylum applicants receive a so-called release allowance, which is paid to the applicant and counted as an income.
 The amount of the release allowance varies depending on the duration of the imprisonment and the work performed.
 In any case, it is counted towards the basic care benefits, as basic pension benefits are only granted as a substitute.
-Depending on the amount of the release allowance, basic care is granted immediately or benefits like pocket money may not be paid, which is decided and examined by the authority.475
+Depending on the amount of the release allowance, basic care is granted immediately or benefits like pocket money may not be paid, which is decided and examined by the authority.

-If Basic Care is withdrawn because the asylum seeker is no longer considered to be in in need of benefits, for example because they have an income, they may receive Basic Care if it is proven that they are again in need of it.
-However, asylum seekers may end up homeless or in emergency shelters of NGOs mainly because they do not succeed in obtaining Basic Care after withdrawal or they have left the federal province for various reasons such as presence of community, friends or family in other federal provinces, unofficial job offers and so forth.
-Homelessness or accommodation in emergency shelters following the asylkoordination österreich, Nationwide NGO survey on basic services Dec 21/Jan 22, unpublished.
+If Basic Care is withdrawn because the asylum applicant is no longer considered to be in in need of benefits, for example because they have an income, they may receive Basic Care if it is proven that they are again in need of it.
+However, asylum applicants may end up homeless or in emergency shelters of NGOs mainly because they fail in obtaining Basic Care after withdrawal or they have left the federal province for various reasons such as presence of community, friends or family in other federal provinces, unofficial job offers and so forth.
+Homelessness or accommodation in emergency shelters following the withdrawal of basic care was an issue that persisted in 2024.
+Official statistics on the number of asylum applicants concerned by this issue are not available.